echoboomer/charts/charts/pritunl/README.md

 **NOTE:** Install a `mongodb` chart first!
 Don't skip this step.
 Once that's done, you can install the `pritunl` chart using the typical commands.
 The chart, by default, expects `mongodb` to be reachable via `pritunl-mongodb.{{ .Release.Namespace }}.svc.cluster.local`.

-**HoweverIf** - if you want to run with built-in `mongodb` without an external database, set `mongo.useLocalDB` to `true`.
+**However** - if you want to run with built-in `mongodb` without an external database, set `mongo.useLocalDB` to `true`.
 This will use `mongodb` directly on the Pritunl `Pods`, but this will not persist your data.
 This is handy for a proof-of-concept or for testing.

 ## Prerequisites